andornaut/statezero/README.md

 stopLogging();
 ```

-`startLogging(filter, logger)` accepts two optional arguments. `filter` can be used to filter the state changes that
+`startLogging(selector, logger)` accepts two optional arguments. `selector` can be used to selector the state changes that
 are logged; if not specified then all changes are logged. `logger` can be used to override the default log function of
 [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table).